 Holiday hordes?
 Record number of Thanksgiving travelers expected at O’Hare and Midway: ‘Travel’s coming back’

-With 2.4 million travelers hitting the roads, Illinois is also seeing the second highest record of people traveling by car this Thanksgiving season, according to AAA.
+With 2.4 million travelers hitting the roads, Illinois is also nearing a record number of people traveling by car this Thanksgiving season, according to AAA.

-More people are expected to head to O’Hare, Midway and other airports in the state this Thanksgiving season than in any past travel season for the November holiday on record.
+More people are expected to head to O’Hare, Midway and other airports in the state this Thanksgiving season than in any past travel season on record for the November holiday.

 About 290,000 people are expected to take flights in Illinois for Thanksgiving, up 8.1% from 2022.